dense-analysis/pricewarp/README.md

 ## Installation

+You can install this application with the following steps.

 1. Install Go 1.18
 2. Create a `.env` file in the project
 3. Run `./build.sh`
 4. Create a Postgres user and database
 5. Apply database migrations with `bin/migrate`

-Easy set up for a Postgres user for development looks like so:
+You may wish to set up a Postgres user for development like so:

 ```
 sudo su postgres